 Gabrielle Blatz was first elected to city council in Wetaskiwin, Alberta in 2019.
 As a Metis woman, she has always had deep roots and passion for environmentalism.
 With her role on council, she has been able to transfer that passion for the environment into her community.
 In 2021, Wetaskiwin became home to an edible urban forest after she highlighted the benefits of urban forests in a presentation.
 This became the catalyst in her career for exploring ways for smaller municipalities to become leaders in accessible sustainability practices.
 Climate action, sustainability and green initiatives are the future of our country, and it will take communities of all sizes to make a positive impact on generations to come.

 Mayor Henderson is a Chartered Professional Accountant and entrepreneur with over 40 years of experience, and he is a strong supporter of creativity and innovation in developing real-world solutions.
-In October 2022, he was elected Mayor of the District of Sechelt, BC, and over the next three years, the District designed and built the award-winning Sechelt Water Resource Centre.
+In October 2022, he was elected Mayor of the District of Sechelt, BC for the second time.
+During his time as Mayor from 2011-2014, the District designed and built the award-winning Sechelt Water Resource Center.
 Mr. Henderson has been very active in community and volunteer endeavours including being the co-founder of the Sunshine Coast Electric Vehicle Association and former Chair of the Sechelt & District Chamber of Commerce.